revalew/Master-Thesis/README.md

 ### Added UDP support

-Added UDP communication protocol to dramatically improve sensor data collection performance, when compared to HTTP: from $`[1, 5] Hz \to >100 Hz`$ sampling rates (over 25x faster!!).
+Added UDP communication protocol to dramatically improve sensor data collection performance, when compared to HTTP: from $`[1, 5] Hz \; \to \; \gg 100 Hz`$ sampling rates (over 25x faster!!).
 Some packets may be lost in transmission, but I'm willing to live with that.

 - HTTP protocol was the primary bottleneck limiting sampling rates